gabstopper/ansible-stonesoft/docs/modules/route_vpn_module.rst

 .. code-block:: yaml

-    - name: Create a new Route VPN with specified gateways
+    - name: Create a new Route VPN with an external gateway
       route_vpn:
         smc_logging:
           level: 10